If you have problems running Enterprise Server, complete the following steps:

 Determine whether the Director service is running and listening on the correct port.
-(In the DATABridge Enterprise window, click the DBDirector button.
-The service status is indicated below DBDirect Service Control.)
+(In the Databridge Enterprise window, click the DBDirector button.
+The service status is indicated below DBDirector service control.)
 Also check the Windows Event Application log for messages from Director.
 Possible problems include:

 - Another program is already using the specified port.

 - The Enterprise Server registry keys are missing or corrupted.

 - The Enterprise Server program is missing from the program directory.

 - The program directory has been renamed or moved.